 We therefore would like you to comply to a few conditions, iIf you are interested in one of our furbabies.

 The living environment

-If you are working whole day long, it will not be an option to leave him without companion, to play, cuddle and sleep with.
+If you are working whole day long, it won't not be an option to leave him without companion, to play, cuddle and sleep with.

 Norwegians like to play and run so some space would be necessary.

 Nowegians are highly intelligent and very fond on climbing, a very robust schratching pole is recommended, besides the fact that cats are very pleased when they can look at the world from above.

 We don't want our kittens to get outside in a non protected area, as they are not easily spooked, they can visit your neighbours, besides that they will always be at risk of being run over or stolen.

 A well fenced garden or balconny is the best solution, but be aware that the are very smart and real fast but also real "Houdini's" they wil find a spot to break out almost immediatly.